The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

-The results of \cite{OW}, adapted to our setting, can be summarized in the following proposition.
-In particular, it is shown that the condition \eqref{A1} corresponds to the deterministic regularity assumption \eqref{assumption_on_forcing} and that the renormalized products converge.
-Furthermore, we obtain a control for stochastic moments of the renormalized commutators together with their derivatives with respect to $a_0, a_0'$. \begin{prop*} Let $\alpha'\in(\frac14,1)$ and let $f$ be a centered, space-time periodic, stationary Gaussian random distribution satisfying the regularity assumption \eqref{A1}.
+The results of \cite{OW}, adapted to our setting, can be summarized as: \begin{proposition} Let $\alpha'\in(\frac14,1)$ and let $f$ be a centered, space-time periodic, stationary Gaussian random distribution satisfying the regularity assumption \eqref{A1}.
 Let $f_\varepsilon = f \ast \psi'_\varepsilon$ be as described above.
 We use the notation from Definition \ref{constant_soln}.
 Furthermore, suppose that $p<\infty$, $n,m\ge 0$ and $\alpha < \alpha'$.

-Then the renormalized product \eqref{renormalized_products} converges almost surely and in every stochastic $L^p$ space uniformly in $a_0$, $a_0'$ with respect to the $C^{\alpha'-2}$-norm.
+Then the renormalized product \eqref{renormalized_products} converges almost surely and in every stochastic $L^p$ space uniformly in $a_0$, $a_0'$ with respect to the $C^{\alpha-2}$-norm.
 Furthermore, we find that

-where the universal constants depend only on $\lambda_1$, $\lambda_2$, $p$, $n$, $m$, $\alpha$, the ellipticity contrast $\lambda$ and the choice of the regularizing kernel $\psi'$. \end{prop*} Observe that, in contrast to \cite{OW}, we do not impose the condition $\hat{C}(0) = 0$ corresponding to a mean-free condition on $f$.
+where the universal constants depend only on $\lambda_1$, $\lambda_2$, $p$, $n$, $m$, $\alpha$, the ellipticity contrast $\lambda$ and the choice of the regularizing kernel $\psi'$. \end{proposition} Observe that, in contrast to \cite{OW}, we do not impose the condition $\hat{C}(0) = 0$ corresponding to a mean-free condition on $f$.
 On the same token, the functions $v$ and $v_\varepsilon$ are solutions with respect to the operator $\partial_2 - a_0 \partial_1^2 + 1$ instead of $\partial_2 - a_0 \partial_1^2$, which would incur the additional subscript ``$\textrm{OW}$'' as indicated in the introduction.
-An inspection of the arguments in \cite{OW} yields the observation that these two modifications actually compensate for each other --this is because the massive term gives an additional factor of $e^{-x_2}$ in the Green's function.
-We find that, in particular, the relevant results carry over to our setting.
+An inspection of the argument for \cite[Lemma 4.1]{OW} yields that these two modifications actually compensate for each other --this is because the massive term gives an additional factor of $e^{-x_2}$ in the Green's function.
+We find, in particular, that the relevant results carry over to our setting --and do not give an explicit proof of Proposition \ref{offline_products} here.

-\begin{remark} Since the noise in \cite{OW} is multiplicative, there the authors must also construct the offline products $v_{\textrm{OW}} (\cdot, a_0)\diamond f$.
-Here, however, this is not necessary since we have additive noise. \end{remark}